kunalvirwal/Freelancing-Website/README.md

 3) Find the first 3 commented lines which start with "###" and uncomment them, instead comment the 3 lines which are just over each one of them and save it.
 (Just like in the video at 1:45sec)
    This way we changed the project settings from production to localhost.

-4) Create a virtual environment inside master repository using
+4) Create a virtual environment inside master repository and run it using
    >>> python -m venv env
-   And run the virtual environment using
    >>> .\env\Scripts\activate

 5) Install all the modules in requirements.txt using